 - What are the elements of a DUI offense?

+The legal definition of a DUI offense varies from state to state.
 However, two general elements of a DUI offense hold across the board.
-In order to convict someone of a DUI, a state prosecutor will have to prove beyond a reasonable doubt the individual was:
+In order to convict someone of a DUI, a state prosecutor must prove beyond a reasonable doubt that the defendant was:

 - Operating or driving a vehicle